AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 The Library Footer is sometimes used to add [at.js library extensions](https://github.com/Adobe-Marketing-Cloud/target-atjs-extensions) or [at.js custom event](https://marketing.adobe.com/resources/help/en_US/target/ov2/r_target-atjs-notification.html) listeners.

-To replicate this capability in Launch, just use the Custom Code action in the Core extension and sequence the action before (Library Header) or after (Library Footer) the Load Target action:
+To replicate this capability in Launch, just use the Custom Code action in the Core extension and sequence the action before (Library Header) or after (Library Footer) the Load Target action.
+This can be done in the same rule as the `Load Target` action (as pictured below) or in separate rules with events or order settings that will reliably fire before or after the rule containing `Load Target`:

 ![Library Header and Footer in the Actions sequence](../assets/images/target-libraryHeaderFooter.png)